cheery/pygame_tutorial/README.md

         animation_frame(screen)
         pygame.display.flip()

 You can see we have arrived to something that's slightly less brute than the earlier version we had.
 We can choose a color from fixed palette and where to save the results.
 Oooh!
 Real artists would still rather draw on a toilet paper than this!
+Given the time constraints we had, I couldn't get it further from this.
+But you can!
+And that is the point of this tutorial.
+You could keep adding the features in small increments like I did, and get something useful eventually.

+At some point the size of the program would become daunting.
+If you were to fail your development would stop there.
+Otherwise the program gets designed such that it can be written further from the critical mass where it'd otherwise become too big to maintain.
-You cannot write a nice paint out of a tutorial you know. :-) But there was an other point in this exercise than to get a nice brute painting app.
-The point of this exercise was to give you an idea that you can make your own tools, and that existing ones aren't magical artifacts you couldn't change somehow to your liking.

-You might want to learn scripting gimp or blender, if you're not running them off a shoestring or expect to embed them into your games.
+One point of this exercise was to show that you can make your own tools.
+And that existing ones aren't magical artifacts that couldn't be changed in any way.
+You might want to learn scripting gimp or blender, if you're not going to run them off a shoestring or expect to embed them into your games.
 Things like gimp or blender can't do everything for you though.
-If you'll find yourself in position that you need a some sort of tool, open this tutorial again and remind yourself that toolwriting isn't different from any other kind of programming.
+If you'll find yourself in position that you need a some sort of tool that doesn't fit into blender/gimp -world, open this tutorial again and remind yourself that toolwriting isn't different from any other kind of programming.

-So uh..
-Maybe we'd like to make a game with our newly created tool next?

 ##To The Battle Stations
 Doing the actual game would be pretty much repetition of the instructions I already gave.
 So I just made it without typing much instructions while working on it.
 The resulting game can be seen in the main.py of this directory.